proxytype/usbdisabler/README.md

  - SetupDiGetDeviceRegistryPropertyA

 TODO:
-- add support to other class guid.
+- add support to other classes guid.